Jack Hendrick Taylor: Capture and internment

 In October 1944, Taylor parachuted into Austria with three OSS operatives to spy on German supply lines around the city of Wiener Neustadt.
 However, they caught the attention of Gestapo agents and were arrested and sent to the Morzinplatz Gestapo headquarters in Vienna.
 In March 1945, Taylor was transferred to the Mauthausen-Gusen concentration camp complex in northern Austria.
 He was one of the few American inmates in the camp and collected intelligence from fellow inmates regarding the atrocities committed in the camp.
 Taylor was also part of the slave labor force that built the crematorium used to exterminate the concentration camp prisoners.
 Suffering from dysentery and starvation, Taylor was scheduled to be executed four times, but was saved by fellow inmates who wanted him to survive to report on the camp conditions.
 Taylor was spared from execution a fifth time when part of the 11th Armored Division liberated the camp on May 5, 1945.
+He was interviewed inside the camp as part of the Nazi Concentration Camps film in 1945 by film director George Stevens.
 Taylor spent his remaining time in Austria collecting documents and interviewing witnesses to gather evidence against the camp commanders and guards.